-The Company adopted on a modified retrospective basis ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09") in its fourth quarter of the fiscal year ended January 31, 2019, the effects of which were recognized effective February 1, 2018.
+The Company accounts for revenue in accordance with ASC Topic 606, "Revenue from Contracts with Customers."
 The Company recognizes revenue upon transfer of control of services to its customers in an amount that reflects the consideration it expects to receive in exchange for those services.
 The recognition of revenue is determined through application of the following five-step model:

-- Identification of the contract(s) with customers; - Identification of the performance obligation(s) in the contract; - · Determination of the transaction price; - Allocation of the transaction price to the performance obligation(s) in the contract; and - Recognition of revenue when or as the performance obligation(s) are satisfied
+- · Identification of the contract(s) with customers; - Identification of the performance obligation(s) in the contract; - Determination of the transaction price; - · Allocation of the transaction price to the performance obligation(s) in the contract; and - · Recognition of revenue when or as the performance obligation(s) are satisfied